VATPOSG3830 - Main rules: movements of goods between Northern Ireland and the EU: triangulation

 The place of supply permutations

-If it were the A to B supply, this means that the goods were delivered to B in the Member State in which C is located.
-This makes B’s supply to C a domestic supply in that Member State.
+If it were the A to B supply, this means that the goods were delivered to and acquired by B in country Z. This makes B’s supply to C a domestic supply in Z.

-Alternatively, if it were the B to C supply this means that B received the goods from A in the Member State in which A is located.
-This makes A’s supply to B a domestic supply in A’s Member State and B’s supply to C will take place in the same Member State.
+Alternatively, if it were the B to C supply this means that B received the goods from A in the country X. This makes A’s supply to B a domestic supply in X and B’s supply to C will also take place in country X.

 As a result of this B may be required to register in either A or C’s Member State, particularly if C is located in neither Member State.
-Alternatively if C is registered for VAT elsewhere within the EU they are likely to be eligible to adopt a simplified procedure which avoids the need for additional VATregistrations.
-You can find details about this in the manual covering the Single Market.
+Alternatively, if B is registered for VAT elsewhere within the EU (or identified for the purposes of VAT in Northern Ireland) (e.g. country Y) they are likely to be eligible to adopt a simplified procedure which avoids the need for additional VAT registrations.
+You can find details about this in the manual covering Northern Ireland and the EU (VATNIEU).

 More complicated scenarios

 The position becomes more complicated as the number of supplies increases.
-For example the position could look like this:
+For example:

-Here the goods move from France to the UK.
-Assuming A and B are French companies with C and D being UK companies, it is necessary to establish which of the supplies involves the intra-Community movement of the goods.
+Goods move from France to Northern Ireland.
+A and B are French companies with C and D being UK companies (identified for the purposes of VAT in Northern Ireland), it is necessary to establish which of the supplies involves the movement of the goods to Northern Ireland

 If it is the A to B supply, then A’s supply takes place in France and each of the subsequent supplies take place in the UK.
 However, if it were the C to D supply, this would mean that A, B and C’s supplies all took place in France.
 The likelihood in these circumstances is that A and B will be registered for VAT in France and C and D registered for VAT in the UK.
 In that case the pragmatic approach adopted by most Member States in these circumstances, is to accept the B to C supply as the intra-EU supply and, as a result, avoid the need for either B to have to register for VAT in the UK or C having to register for VAT in France.